Main menu (tertiary)

 Every new mom deserves breastfeeding support.
 Staffed by International Board Certified Lactation Consultants (IBCLC) and Registered Nurses, Expressly For You at Baptist Health is Arkansas’ breastfeeding place for the advice and products needed to get breastfeeding off to a good start.

 We encourage you to make a prenatal or postpartum appointment to visit with a lactation consultant at Expressly For You.
 We’re conveniently located on the second floor of the Hickingbotham Outpatient Center at Baptist Health Medical Center-Little Rock and are open Monday-Friday, 8:30 a.m. to 5 p.m.
-We also welcome your calls or emails anytime.
-For breastfeeding questions, please call the Breastfeeding Warm Line at (501) 202-7378 or click here to email a consultant.
+We can be reached through the Breastfeeding Warm Line at (501) 202-7378.

 Below is information to make breastfeeding easy and to help you make a smooth transition back to work.
-You will also find information on our breastfeeding support group as well as products for purchase or rental.
+You will also find information on our products for purchase or rental.
 For even more helpful breastfeeding information, follow Expressly For You on Facebook and Pinterest.